 Transport round-trip from Ancud if you don’t have a vehicle costs approx. USD$ 40 pp.

-You’ll put into the tranquil river before dawn on a self guided excursion among the standing trees of the sunken forest- the area often blanketed in fog.
+You’ll put into the tranquil river before dawn on a self guided excursion among the standing trees of the sunken forest - the area often blanketed in mist.
 The cacophony of birds’ songs will fill the air while the first rays of the sun pierce the white of the fog and the silhouette of the trees stand out.

-You’ll then return to the lodge for a relaxing breakfast, accompanied by your wonderful hosts who are fervent conservationists and put their philosophy into practice (all energy consumed is created onsite by solar and wind sources).
+You’ll then return to the lodge for a relaxing breakfast, accompanied by your wonderful hosts who are fervent conservationists and put their philosophy into practice as all energy consumed is created onsite by solar and wind sources.
 We’ll then arrange for transport back to Ancud should you need it.